GEANT-NETDEV/maat/doc/readme.md

     ]
 ```

 <br>The above functionalities cause that updating the "name" and "category" attributes is not allowed.
+It is also forbidden for the user to update the parmeters: “@type”, "@schemaLocation", "href", "id", "startOperatingDate", "serviceDate".

 <a name="postman"></a>
 ## POSTMAN